 This is a good place to be.

 This book I got.
-I’ve never been married and never lost a child–most of my problems involve who’s-going-to-ask-whom to banquet and the fact that I have an 88 and an 89 in a couple classes and I desperately wish those were As–but this is the kind of book that I think I may have written myself if I were thirty.
-It really resonated.
+I’ve never been married and never lost a child–most of my problems involve who’s-going-to-ask-whom to banquet and the fact that I have an 88 and an 89 in a couple classes and I desperately wish those were As.
+But this is the kind of book that I think I may have written myself if I were thirty.
 The past year or so of my life is neatly summed up in its 250-pages.
-I mean, I humbly write on this little blog hoping something will connect with someone, and there were points when I was reading this I stopped to write down a quote, or, in one case, check to make sure my roommate was asleep and cry.
+I mean, I humbly write on this little blog hoping something will connect with someone.
+There were points when I was reading this book where I stopped to write down a quote, or, in one case, check to make sure my roommate was asleep and cry.

 The written word has always been a good medium for me.